jameshanlon/cheese/cheese/pages/events.md

 We held our second training session on 26th/27th November, which was again kindly hosted by the [Ambition Lawrence Weston](http://www.ambitionlw.org/) youth centre.
-After a productive two days of the theory and practice of domestic thermal imaginag, five more enthusiastic traineers are well on their way to becoming fully-fledged Energy Tracers!
+After a productive two days of the theory and practice of domestic thermal imaging, five more enthusiastic trainees are well on their way to becoming fully-fledged Energy Tracers!

 {{ macros.gallery('2016-11-training') }}